Actively Recruiting

 - CAPS-5 score of 35 or higher

-- Age between 18 and 70 years
+- Between 18 and 70 years old

-- Ability to provide written informed consent
+- Able to provide written informed consent

 You will not qualify if you...

-- Major medical or neurological illnesses that interfere with the study based on physical exam or lab tests
+- Major medical or neurological illnesses that interfere with the study based on exam or lab tests

-- Pain conditions at the treatment site such as dysesthesia or neuralgia
+- Pain at the nVNS treatment site

-- History of stellate ganglion block (SGB)
+- Previous stellate ganglion block (SGB)

 AI-Screening